Preparation for surgery at Gloucestershire Royal Hospital or Cheltenham General Hospital

 Possible reasons of cancelations:

-• You have an infection, or have recovered from, since your pre assessment (urinary, chest or skin).
+- You have an infection or have recently recovered from an infection since your pre assessment (urinary, chest or skin).

 Smoking